 If there’s any good news about the post-pandemic new normal, it’s that reusable cloth masks are a reliable business expense that can be rolled into operating costs.
 But it’s crucial that industry leaders provide only high-quality protective wear and follow the CDC guidelines and recommendations for cloth and reusable masks.

 During the early onset of the pandemic, health organizations were uncertain about how the virus spread.
 Personal Protective Equipment (PPE) included surgical masks for health care professionals and more stringent N95 varieties for first responders and other frontline workers.

-But after it was determined that the contagion could become airborne from coughing and sneezing, among other ways, organizations such as the CDC tasked everyday people with wearing protective cloth face coverings when in public.
+But after it was determined that the contagion could become airborne from coughing and sneezing, among other ways, organizations such as Centers for Disease Control and Prevention (CDC) tasked everyday people with wearing protective cloth face coverings when in public.
 We’ve all seen the wide-reaching homemade and makeshift facemasks.
 These DIY attempts will not suffice in restaurants, office spaces, and other workplace environments going forward.
 Industry leaders will likely need to supply one of the following three options.

 A surgical mask typically filters out large airborne particles.
 These loose-fitting products insulate the user’s nose and mouth against contact with droplets from coughing and sneezing.
 Surgical masks also mitigate infecting others because they harness potentially tainted outgoing moisture.

 Although outfits such as the U.S. Food and Drug Administration have reportedly not fully endorsed surgical masks as a COVID-19 deterrent, health organizations such as the CDC recommend these and other protections whenever possible.
 In terms of business owners creating an inventory to reopen and stay open in accordance with CDC guidelines, disposable surgical prove more costly than effective reusable cloth masks.